Synagogue shooter was church member, dean’s list student

 UPDATE (04/27/19, 9:34 p.m.): Law enforcement officials have identified the gunman in Saturday’s shooting at a synagogue near San Diego as John T. Earnest, 19.
 San Diego County Sheriff Bill Gore said the shooter’s weapon, described as an AR-style assault rifle, may have malfunctioned after he had fired numerous rounds inside the synagogue.
 He added that Earnest has no criminal record but may be connected to a deliberately set fire that damaged Dar-ul-Arqam mosque in nearby Escondido, Calif., on March 24.
 There were no injuries reported in that blaze.
 Authorities are searching Earnest’s house Saturday evening for further clues related to the shooting that killed a woman and wounded three others, including the synagogue’s rabbi.

-“No one should have to fear going to their place of worship, and no one should be targeted for practicing the tenets of their faith,” said California Gov. Gavin Newsome.
+“No one should have to fear going to their place of worship, and no one should be targeted for practicing the tenets of their faith,” said California Gov. Gavin Newsom.

 About an hour before Saturday’s attack, a person identifying himself as Earnest posted online an anti-Jewish rant that claimed a YouTube personality helped plan and fund the shooting.
 The writer, who said he was a nursing student, took credit for the Escondido mosque fire and referred to the attackers at mosques in New Zealand last month and at Pittsburgh’s Tree of Life synagogue in October 2018.